 - Our attorneys take a client-focused approach to legal representation to help ensure the best possible defense in any juvenile crime case.

 - The attorneys at Stewart Law Group are former prosecutors.
 This means we know how local prosecutors build their cases and the ruling tendencies of most judges in the area.

 Is a Defense Attorney Necessary for a Juvenile Crime Case?

 A minor committing a crime may appear to be less severe than an adult committing a similar offense, and some parents may wonder if they need to hire defense attorneys to handle juvenile crime charges against their children.
 A juvenile criminal case can negatively impact a young offender’s life in several ways.
-The right defense attorney can make a dramatic difference in the outcome of any juvenile crime case and may even be able to secure alternative punishments or diversionary programs to help a troubled youth get his or her life back on track before adulthood.
+The right Glendale juvenile crimes lawyer can make a dramatic difference in the outcome of a case and may even be able to secure alternative punishments or diversionary programs to help a troubled youth get his or her life back on track before adulthood.

 A juvenile crime conviction can lead to house arrest, mandatory incarceration at a juvenile detention facility, and possibly incarceration in a state prison or county jail in extreme cases.
 In most cases, first offenders may receive verbal warnings or pay fines or restitution to the victims of their offenses.
 A juvenile criminal record can also negatively impact a young offender’s college prospects, job opportunities, living arrangements, and lead to other long-term issues.

 The Arizona court system hears two main types of juvenile cases.